cthae/Adobe-Launch-Debugger/README.md

 <details>

   <summary>Questionable features</summary>

+* [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
+* [ ] Launch UI improvements: statuses of the rules and DEs both in the list and in the item's interface.
+* [ ] Reimplementation of AECB
+  * [ ] Attempt to reimplement the Launch UI improvements.
+* [ ] Update screenshots.
 * [ ] Consider integrating with devtools to better monitor all network tab activity. https://chromedevtools.github.io/devtools-protocol/tot/Network/#method-enable
 * [ ] Consider adding support for other consent management systems, mostly TrustArc and Adobe's Evidon.
 I would love to, but they lack documentation.
 Maybe next time I have to work with them.
 * [ ] Web SDK: Make an option to exclude Target Web Sdk calls when they don't land in Anaytics.
 Have them excluded by default.
 I'm not sure they don't land in AA.
 I think they do.
 Will skip this one until I run into it.